mesosphere/dcos-commons/frameworks/kafka/docs/upgrade.md

 Since protocol and log versions have been updated (new protocol and log formats), you can not directly roll back to the previous package version.

 **Note**: Default settings for protocol and log versions are overwritten with these customized options (steps 1 through 3), even though  their values are same as the defaults of the new package.
-Pay attention to these customized options for further package updates since they will be preserved unless overwritten explicitly.
+Pay attention to these customized options for further package upgrades since they will be preserved unless overwritten explicitly.